satyamsoni-01/Serverless_Web_Application_Development_using_AWS/README.md

 # Serverless_Web_Application_Development_using_AWS
 It is website hosting project in cloud where we are using cloud service to host or website not any server.
 In cloud computing, AWS is best platform.

+                link of our serverless website: https://new.satyamsoni.shop/